reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 :::info Prerequisites

-- Completion of the previous sections of this tutorial
+- Completion of the previous sections of this tutorial to understand Redux Toolkit usage patterns

 :::